gvwilson/thirdbit/src/fiction/iffy/index.md

 The military government had declared they couldn't spare resources for a rescue mission.
 Sandrine had stolen a hovertruck and gone to save people anyway.
-Thirty-eight people owed her their lives, and if it hadn't been for a second mudslide the number would have been higher.
+Thirty-eight people owed her their lives, and if it hadn't been for a second mudslide she would have rescued more.

 *Folks that had a right t' give you missions are long gone,* Iffy thought at her.